underwires/tutorial-colorslide/README.md

 This error occurs because the proxy tries to create a new world (socket) with the name "default".
 But a world with that name already exists - the one created from "main.collection" at engine boot.
 The socket name is set in the properties of the collection root so it's very easy to fix:

-Open the file "/main/level_1/level_1.collection", mark the root of the collection and set the *Name* property to "level_1".
-And, mark the level.go and set the *Id* property to "level_1".
+Open the file "/main/level_1/level_1.collection", select the root node "Collection" in the Outline window and set the *Name* property to "level_1".
+Select the level.go script node in the Outline window and set the *Id* property to "level_1".
 Save the file.

 <img src="doc/socket_name.png" srcset="doc/socket_name@2x.png 2x">

-Try running the game again.
+Try building and running the game again.

 The level now shows up, but if you try to click on the board to move a tile, nothing happens.
 Why is that?

 The problem is that the script that deals with input is now inside the proxied world.
 The input system works like this:

-* It sends input to all game objects in the bootstrap collection that has acquired input focus.
+* It sends input to all game objects in the bootstrap collection that have acquired input focus.
 * If one of these objects listening to input contains a proxy, input is directed to any object in the game world behind the proxy that has acquired input focus.

 So in order to get input into the proxied collection, the game object that contains the proxy component must listen to input.